 Markus joined the School of Economics in September 2011 as a Lecturer (Assistant Professor) in Economics and was promoted to Associate Professor in 2017.
-Prior to coming to Nottingham he held an ESRC post-doctoral research fellowship at the Centre for the Study of African Economies in the Department of Economics at Oxford, where he also completed his Masters and PhD.
+Prior to coming to Nottingham he held an ESRC post-doctoral research fellowship at the Centre for the Study of African Economies in the Department of Economics at Oxford, where he also completed his Masters and DPhil.
 His first degree was in Modern Chinese Studies and he has spent over three years studying and conducting research in China.

-Markus' complete cv can be downloaded here in pdf format.
 Markus' Facewall page.
+His complete cv can be downloaded from here in pdf format.

 During the academic year 2022/23 Markus teaches Applied Econometrics II for second year UG students (Semester 2) and the dissertation lectures and brainstorming sessions for the final year… read more

 Markus' research is focused on the following areas: first, productivity analysis at the macro level, where he recently completed a project entitled 'Knowledge Accumulation and Diffusion: Analysing… read more